-This is much better than *searching* for an address, finding it in the search results (or maybe not even find it at all).
-It was then clicking the link in the search results to get there when you could dial direct.
+This is much better than *searching* for an address, finding it in the search results (or maybe not even finding it at all).
+It was then clicking the link in the search results to get there when you could dial directly.
 Even if it’s a public page that is listed, at the very least, you’ve wasted time and effort searching for something you don’t need to search for because you already know where it is.
 Again, this is like using a phone book to look up a number you already know — and if it’s a private, unlisted web page, like the ones I share with my newsletter, it won’t even turn up.
 Personally, the only time I type the address of a website into a search engine and search for it is when I’m trying to learn more *about* the site rather than searching to get there.
 So remember this basic computer tip:

 If you know an address, type it into the address bar at the top of your web browser window and press the enter key on your keyboard.
-Please do not search for it as you are at best wasting time and effort, and at worst, will not get where you’re trying to go.
+Please do not search for it as you are, at best, wasting time and effort and, at worst, will not get where you’re trying to go.
 I hope that helps Page Papi.

 Worth Godwin is a computer coach with over 15 years of experience helping computer users of all levels and has also worked for many years “in the trenches” as a hardware and software tech, solving real-world computer problems.